CAST-genomics/haptools/config/README.md

     Please provide a three letter code, corresponding to the symbol in the samples file.
 This will default to EUR (aka european ancestry), if not specified.
 2. `min_maf` (float) - The pipeline will discard rare SNPs with an MAF below this number This will default to 0 if not specified, but we recommend a value of at least 0.1
+3. `beta` (float) - The strength of association between the chosen STR or SNP and the simulated phenotype This will default to 0.1 if not specified.
+You can also provide a list of floats intead of a single float, if you want the pipeline to try a number of different values.